 - Process the butter, flour, sugar, cocoa & salt together in the bowl of a food processor until mixture resembles coarse sand.

-- Add the egg yolks & 3 to 4 tablespoons water & pulse until a soft dough starts to forms – do not over process.
+- Add the egg yolk (reserve the egg white for the meringe topping) & 3 to 4 tablespoons water & pulse until a soft dough starts to forms – do not over process.
 Turn out onto a lightly floured counter & lightly press the dough into a disc.
 Cover with plastic wrap & chill it for 30 minutes.

 - Roll out the pastry on a large sheet of parchment paper using a floured rolling pin until 1/8 inch (4mm) thick round – just large enough to fit into the tart pan (place the tart pan over the pastry to check this).
 Roll pastry over the floured rolling pin & carefully unroll it over the tart pan.
 Gently press pastry into pan; trim any excess & gently press the pastry down around the edge & base so the pastry comes up a little around the top of the pan (this is to alleviate any shrinkage).
 Place a piece of parchment paper inside of tart shell coming up & over the side.
 Place in the fridge for 15 minutes.
 Half fill tart shell with baking pie weights, rice or dried beans.
 Bake for 5 minutes then carefully remove the paper along with the pie weights.
 Bake a further 5 minutes or until pastry looks dry.
 Remove from oven; let cool.
 Reduce oven temperature to 350°F (180°C).